Scheduling State

 A name for the plugin, if None, the name attribute is checked on the Plugin instance and generated if not discovered.

-- add_replica(ts: distributed.scheduler.TaskState, ws: distributed.scheduler.WorkerState)¶
+- add_replica(ts: distributed.scheduler.TaskState, ws: distributed.scheduler.WorkerState) None ¶

 Note that a worker holds a replica of a task with state=’memory’